salvois/DiscriminatedOnions/README.md

 `Pipe` is defined just like F#'s `|>`, that is the `previous` value is passed to the `next` lambda function, effectively inverting the order they are written. `PipeIf` calls the `next` lambda function only if the specified predicate returns true, allowing pipelines with optional steps.

 Both `Pipe` and `PipeIf` provide four overloads (not shown here for conciseness), where either `previous` or `next` are a `Task` that must be awaited, allowing mixed pipelines of synchronous and asynchronous steps.

+The async versions of `Pipe` may also be used to chain synchronous and asynchronous function involving `Option`s and `Result`s (see their examples).

 ## License